 Maggie Stevenson was born and raised in Scotland and has been living in the US since 2002.
 She has a degree in English Language and Literature from the University of St Andrews (Scotland) and a Certificate in Professional Genealogy from Boston University.
 She is passionate about history and genealogy.
-Recent projects have included a search for a Scottish immigrant to California during the Gold Rush; an investigation into an ancestor’s connection to Andrew Carnegie; the history of a San Francisco house and its direct connection to the Summer of Love.
+Recent projects have included a search for a Scottish immigrant in California during the Gold Rush; an investigation into an ancestor’s connection to Andrew Carnegie; the history of a San Francisco house and its direct connection to the Summer of Love.

 Maggie is fluent in Italian and can also facilitate document translation in French and German.